 - Placing a light behind a silicone material makes the silicone grainy and takes longer to render

 - Animating buttons in complex patterns is too difficult or tedious to do manually

 - Making the button look realistic and soft is difficult

 - Optimizing the material to render quickly is important for animations

 As you can see, there were many roadblocks that arose when I initially tried to create this material.
 Luckily, necessity is the mother of invention, no?
 Because I had to find a solution, I did.

 My approach to solving this challenging material in KeyShot

-Because I ran into challenges when trying to transmit light through this material, like the actual product does in real life, I decided to take a different approach.
+I ran into challenges when trying to transmit light through this material, like the actual product does in real life.
+So, I decided to take a different approach.
 Using a light material as a label on top of the button material would get around the transmission issue I mentioned.
 And since emissive is the only light-emitting material in KeyShot that can be used as a label, that narrowed things down.

 I used the same gradient approach mentioned above to control the color of the silicone.
 By using both an emissive label and a silicone material, I was able to have sufficient control over color and brightness of the material.
 I chose to use the translucent material for the base since that was the only material that gave me the soft appearance I wanted.
 It also renders more quickly than a transparent material like cloudy plastic.